nvashish123/serverless-ml/README.md

 # serverless-ml
-repo to keep artifacts of running ML inferences in Lambda functions in  the serverless manner
+Repo to keep artifacts of running ML inferences in Lambda functions in  the serverless manner

 comments for serverless-ml.yml -->